Adnanblb/Arrivoo/replit.md

 - Replit-specific plugins for development banner, error overlay, and cartographer
 - TypeScript for static type checking across the entire codebase
 - ESBuild for server-side bundling in production

+**Automation & Document Generation**
+- node-cron for scheduling hourly PMS sync and daily cleanup tasks
+- PDFKit for generating professional PDF documents from registration contracts
+- Cron jobs run on server startup and at scheduled intervals

 **Planned Integrations**
 - Opera Cloud PMS integration (referenced in design guidelines but not yet implemented)